CypherLouixse/Geo-Mail-Mapping-Emaill-Intgration-API/README.md

 ## 🚀 Features
 ✅ **OpenStreetMap Integration** – Displays an interactive map with user search capabilities.
-✅ **Nominatim API for Geolocation** – Allows users to search for locations and retrieve coordinates.
+✅ **Nominatim API for Geolocation** – Allows users to search for locations and retrieve coordinates from OpenStreetMap Data.
 ✅ **Email API Integration** – Enables sending emails directly from the web application.
 ✅ **User-Friendly Interface** – Provides an intuitive experience for navigation and interaction.